 It is thought that the first settlers of Zuheros, the Banu Himsi, arrived in these lands towards the end of the 9th century.

-This group of Muslims would settle in an area of crags called “Sujayra” (and that give name to the village) and on one of the cliffs built the imposing castle that presides over Zuheros.
-From the heights of the castle the panoramic view of the surroundings is extraordinary.
+This group of Muslims would settle in an area of crags called “Sujayra” (and which give the village its name) and on one of the cliffs they built the imposing castle that presides over Zuheros.
+From the heights of the castle, the panoramic view of the surroundings is extraordinary.

-It is not surprising that its historic center has been designated as an Asset of Cultural Interest and Zuheros is considered one of the most beautiful (and unique) villages in Spain.
+No wonder they have designated its historic center as an Asset of Cultural Interest and Zuheros is considered one of the most beautiful (and unique) villages in Spain.

 It is also a lung-proof village, its steep cobbled slopes and a handful of streets make up the Zuheros plan, marked by the aroma of oil, cheese and jasmine.

-Lose yourself in its winding streets, discover its church, the charm of the archaeological museum and the museum of popular arts and customs and climb the castle tower.
+Lose yourself in its winding streets, discover its church, the charm of the archaeological museum and the museum of customs and popular arts and climb the castle tower.
 Another of the gifts of Zuheros are its viewpoints, those of the Villa and Escominillas, contemplative sanctuaries where time seems to stand still.

 3. Osuna (Seville)

 Osuna is not lacking in attractions or popularity.
-Although this Sevillian municipality has earned by force the international recognition for its participation in Game of Thrones, its tourist offer goes beyond that.
+Although this Sevillian municipality has forcefully earned international recognition for its participation in Game of Thrones, its tourist offer goes beyond that.

 It is difficult to get rid of the landmarks that mark the fame, but Osuna did not need a blockbuster to beautify this small Sevillian town.
 The upper part of the municipality has more than 3,000 years of history through which different civilizations have passed.